Zhaith-Izaliel/sddm-sugar-candy-nix/README.md

 You should have received a copy of the GNU General Public License along with Sugar Candy.
 If not, see \[https://www.gnu.org/licenses/\].

-*Redistributed by Virgil Ribeyre, under the same license.
+*Redistributed by Zhaith Izaliel, under the same license.
 2023.*